Term DatesTerm Dates Staff IntranetStaff Intranet Student CentralStudent Central

 Students are given their own vocabulary and grammar booklet at the beginning of the year for their own personal study.
 They have access to Active Learn where they are asked to complete reading and listening tasks once a week, normally on the first lesson.
 We also have a range of homework books with differentiated material for extra practice.
 Extended writing tasks are set at least once a week.
 We provide diagnostic comments at least once every three weeks to provide students with guidance towards their targets.

-Every half term we set independent cultural enhanced tasks that aim to make them explore cultural similarities and differences with the target language countries and to encourage them to start thinking about taking languages in the future.
+Every half-term, we set independent culturally enhanced tasks that aim to encourage students to explore cultural similarities and differences with the target language countries and to start thinking about taking languages in the future.

 Useful Links